Curriculum Vitae

 By Jackie Gerstein, EdD, LPCC

 Experiential Family Counseling is an action-oriented approach to family therapy.
-Through the use of structured games, physical challenges, intellectual exercises, and guided activities, therapists can gain incredible insight into the behaviors and responses that contribute to or perpetuate a family's identified problems.
-Experiential therapy calls for families to work together to succeed in overcoming obstacles placed before them.
+The use of structured games, physical challenges, intellectual exercises, and guided activities calls for families to work together to succeed in overcoming obstacles placed before them.

 Work in Progress: Facilitating the Human Side of Experience-Based Training